 Need to know

-• We've surveyed more than 500 people who've used Temu and spoken to experts to get their verdict
+- We've surveyed more than 500 people who've used the platform and spoken to experts to get their verdict

-It's the e-commerce platform carving out a space in Australia's retail landscape, consistently topping the app download charts since arriving on our shores just over a year ago.
+It's the e-commerce platform carving out a space in Australia's retail landscape, consistently topping the app download charts since arriving on our shores a year and a half ago.

 Owned by Chinese company PDD Holdings and first launched in the US in late 2022, Temu has become known for its cheap products, incessant marketing and a gamified shopping experience.